 More about Hay in the Rabbit’s Diet & Proper Hay Storage

 Hay is an important part of your rabbit's diet, with timothy hay generally recommended as the best hay for most adult rabbits.
 The high fiber content of hay promotes a healthy bowel, while the chewing action hay requires helps keep your rabbit's teeth from growing too long.

 * Alfalfa generally is too high in protein and calcium for adult rabbits, and can lead to obesity and bowel upset.
 Alfalfa hay and pellets are for baby (or geriatric) rabbits only.
-Our rabbit-savvy veterinarian recommends that people start transitioning their bunnies to timothy hay and pellets by about 4 months of age and try to be on only timothy hay and pellets by about 6 months of age.
+Our rabbit-savvy veterinarians recommend that people start transitioning their bunnies to timothy hay and pellets by about 4 months of age and try to be on only timothy hay and pellets by about 6 months of age.
 We don't want rabbits becoming so set on the taste of alfalfa that it is difficult to get them eating timothy.
-Also, even at 6 months of age, our vet is cautious with their calcium intake.
+Also, even at 6 months of age, we are cautious about the elevated level of calcium in alfalfa.

-Please check with your own rabbit savvy vet if you have any questions about the best type of hays to feed your rabbit.
+Please check with your own rabbit savvy vet if you have any questions about the best type of hay to feed your rabbit.

 Hay can be purchased from Rabbit Advocates, feed stores, pet stores or local farmers.
 Do not store hay in an airtight container, especially in the sun which causes bag sweating.
 Always check for mold, insects, dirt clumps, thistles, etc. before feeding.